mayanayza/luna/README.md

 │   └── README.md         # Project README
 ```

-The `media-internal` directory is intended for work-in-progress assets that won't be committed to GitHub.
-When files are ready for publication, move them to the corresponding subdirectory in the `media` folder.
+The `media-internal` directory is intended for work-in-progress assets that won't be used in channel publication.
+When files are ready for publication, move them to the corresponding subdirectory in the `media` folder and they will be automatically used.

 ## Development